kazisohrabuddintitu/Kazishop/README.md

 # kazishop
 This is an e-commerce app build with vue js and django.

-This template should help get you started developing with Vue 3 in Vite.
+You can add product to your cart and then can proceed cart to order.
+In the front end there was tailwind css for styling.
+Used django build in database sqlite3.

+# installation
+`requirements.txt` files requires to install to run the project. and also the IDE setup.

 ## Recommended IDE Setup